daraperl/PUI2015_dperl/HW3/readme.md

 Additionally, the sample mean was plotted as a histogram.
 This histogram centers around the population mean as expected.
 This Assignment takes no arguments (input variables) and has no global set ups

+HW3 Assignment 2

+Contributors: Dara Perl, Maria Ortiz, Hannah Kates

+In this file we reproduced the research from post prison employment research.
+This work was done using the binomial distribution and the chi-squared distribution.
+As a group, we reviewed the statistics involved and discussed the findings, however each person made their own ipython notebook and completed their own work.